 Her vision of breaking the cycle and the power of giving aligns with the essence of the Magical Getaway Foundation.

 Alex Alexandrou was born in Johannesburg, South Africa.
-He successfully completed a Master of Business Management (MBM), prior to attaining a Diploma in Hospitality Management in Melbourne, Australia, where he continues to live today.
+He successfully completed a Master of Business Management (MBM), prior to attaining a Diploma in Hospitality Management in Melbourne, Australia, where he currently resides.

-Over the past twenty years, Alex has worked for Fortune 500 companies such as TNT, Toshiba, Philips, Sanofi Aventis and Worldcom in various roles, gaining experience and knowledge about what does and doesn’t work in business.
-He was the co-founder of a telecommunications start-up in 2003.
+Alex has worked for Fortune 500 companies such as TNT, Toshiba, Philips, Sanofi Aventis, Worldxchange and Merck Serono in various roles, gaining experience and knowledge on what does and doesn’t work in business.

-In 2012, Alex started working with directors and senior managers from a wide range of industries to deliver rapid results using proven implementation strategies and tactics, learned from working with some of the leading companies in the world and by developing his own protocols for success in business.
+Since 2012, Alex has been working with directors and senior managers from a wide range of industries, to deliver Rapid Results using Proven Implementation Strategies and Tactics, learned by developing his own and associates protocols for success in business.

-Alex’s group of companies, world class associates and partners now work with business owners to plan, automate and systemise their business to increase lead and sales conversion, profitability and to become more efficient to give them the freedom to live life on their terms.
+Alex’s group of companies and world class associates and partners work with business owners to plan, strategise, automate and systemise their business to increase lead and sales conversion, revenue and profitability and to become more efficient to give business owners, directors, and senior management the freedom to live life on their terms.

 Neale Price has over 30 years sports and corporate management experience.